lortza/lortza.github.io/_posts/2019-07-02-observer-pattern.md

 ```

 Now our `Property` class stays cleaner and the observer functions all live in one logical place.

+## The Ruby language is down with this pattern
+Ruby likes a good old fashioned observer pattern and makes it a little easier for us by providing an [`Observable` module](https://ruby-doc.org/stdlib-2.5.6/libdoc/observer/rdoc/Observable.html) that includes some of the functionality that we built here in our `Notifier` module.
+[This Medium post](https://medium.com/@nakshtra17/ruby-design-pattern-observer-method-eb7cb2a8d382) does a nice job of incorporating Ruby's `Observable` module into an example.

 If you dig reading about patterns like this, check out [Design Patterns in Ruby](https://www.goodreads.com/book/show/2278064.Design_Patterns_in_Ruby) by Russ Olsen.
 That's where I learned about this pattern and a few others.